LordZorgoth/apparel-practice/README.md

 # Introduction

 This is my work on a practice problem that can be found at https://datahack.analyticsvidhya.com/contest/practice-problem-identify-the-apparels/.
 I am new to machine learning, and this is a very early phase of my project.
 I ultimately hope to carry out a detailed exploration of image classification methodology using this dataset and others, for the purpose of improving my own understanding.
 The code works and is documented, and the scripts `code/train_conv_nn_augment_in_memory.py` and `code/train_dense_nn_augment_in_memory.py` can be run successfully.
+Further documentation can be found in `master_plan.pdf`.
+On Windows, one may need to load `docs\\master_plan.pdf`, as I do not know that the symbolic link `master_plan.pdf` will work.

 # How to Use